binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 103 Rulings on Evidence

 A party may claim error in a ruling to admit or exclude evidence **only if the error affects a substantial right of the party** and (1) if the ruling admits evidence, the party (A) **timely objects or moves to strike**; and (B) **states the specific ground, unless it was apparent from the context**; or (2) if the ruling excludes evidence, a party informs the court of its substance by an offer of proof, unless the substance was apparent from the context.

-Once the court rules definitively on the record — either before or at trial — a party need not renew an objection or offer of proof to preserve a claim of error for appeal.
+Once the court rules on a claim of error, a party does not need to renew their offer of proof to preserve a claim of error for appeal.

-The court may make any statement about the character or form of the evidence, the objection made, and the ruling.
-The court may direct that an offer of proof be made in question-and-answer form.
+A court may take notice of a **plain error** affecting a substantial right, even if the claim of error was not properly preserved. (*Plain error rule is a judicial backstop against really bad lawyering.*) A plain error is an error affecting a substantial right.
+A harmless error is an error that did not affect substantial rights or, if substantial rights were affected, if the court finds that it is likely that the error did not impact the outcome of the case.
+The standard for harmless error is usually beyond a reasonable doubt.

+If no objection is made, the right to object was waived, and the appellate court will not consider the issue unless there was plain error.

 To the extent practicable, the court must prevent the jury from hearing inadmissible evidence.

-A court may take notice of a **plain error** affecting a substantial right, even if the claim of error was not properly preserved.

-*Plain error rule is a judicial backstop against really bad lawyering.*

-If no objection is made to objectionable evidence, any objection is waived, and the appellate court will not consider the issue, absent plain error.
-A plain error is an error affecting a substantial right.

-An error is harmless if no substantial rights were affected or even if substantial rights were affected by the error, if the court finds that it is likely that the error did not impact the verdict/judgment.
-Standard for harmless error is usually beyond a reasonable doubt.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)